-CHAPTER 5 Creating a Traffic Manager Instance on Google Compute Engine
+Creating a Traffic Manager Instance on Google Compute Engine

 This chapter describes how to install and configure the Traffic Manager virtual machine on Google Compute Engine (GCE).
-To install the Traffic Manager software variant on an existing GCE-based Linux or UNIX virtual machine, see instead Chapter 3, "Installing the Traffic Manager Software on EC2 or GCE."
+To install the Traffic Manager software variant on an existing GCE-based Linux or UNIX virtual machine, see instead "Installing the Traffic Manager Software on EC2 or GCE" on page 11.